North Louisiana History: Today

-The publication is currently edited by Kathleen Smith, an English professor at Louisiana State University in Shreveport.
+The publication is currently edited by Wesley Harris, historian at the Claiborne Parish Library and president of the Board of Directors of the Lincoln Parish Museum & Historical Society.
+In April 2024, he succeeded Kathleen Smith, a retired English professor at Louisiana State University in Shreveport.
 The printing press for the journal is named in honor of the late Louisiana Tech professor and regional historian John Ardis Cawthon.

 The journal accepts articles for possible publication which focus on any part of Louisiana north of and including Alexandria.
 An index of articles published between 1970 and 2005 is available online.
-In addition to its scholarly articles, the journal recently began accepting personal reminiscences and essays relative to regional history, an art that Cawthon particularly pioneered during the 1970s.

 Louisiana State University in Shreveport (LSUS) supports the journal with office space and a dedicated library collection as part of the LSUS Archives and Special Collections at the Noel Memorial Library, including an online list of journal articles.
 As of 1970, and still today, Centenary College holds an archive of historical NLHA material.
 Starting in 1970, articles published in the journal have been abstracted and cited in America: History and Life, Historical Abstracts.